Ferran226/text-to-speech-python/README.md

+# 🇺🇸 Text to Speech in Python 📢

+Welcome to the Text to Speech in Python project!
+This is a text-to-speech converter developed in Python using the gTTS (Google Text-to-Speech) library.
+It allows users to input text and listen to its pronunciation in a human-like voice.
+Useful for creating personalized audiobooks, sending voice messages, and more. 🎙️📚

+## Key Features 🌟

+- Convert text to speech in real-time. ⏱️
+- Play the entered text out loud. 🔊
+- Supports text playback from URLs. 🌐

+## Requirements 📋

+Make sure you have Python installed.
+You can install the gTTS library using pip:

+`shell`
+pip install gTTS

+## How to Use 🚀

+- Clone or download this repository to your local machine.
+- Run the program using Python.
+- Enter the text you want to convert to speech.
+- Click the "Convert" button, and the program will generate an audio file.
+- Click the "Play" button to listen to the text converted into a human-like voice.

+## Advanced Features 🚀🔥

+This Text to Speech project in Python offers some advanced features to enhance your experience:

+Voice Selection: You can choose from different voices to customize the text's pronunciation.
+Multiple Languages: It supports various languages, allowing you to convert text to speech in different languages.

+## Use Cases 🎧📖

+Here are some use cases for this project:

+- Create personalized audiobooks by converting text from your favorite novels and articles.
+- Send voice messages with customized text content.
+- Learn new languages by converting text to speech in various languages and practicing pronunciation.

+## Contributions 🤝

+Contributions are welcome!
+If you have ideas to improve this project or want to add new features, create a pull request or open an issue.
+Your contribution is valuable.

+## License 📜

+This project is under the MIT License.
+Check the LICENSE file for more details.

+🤍 Enjoy using the Text to Speech in Python project and enhance your text-to-voice experiences! 📢🎉🔊

+---

 # 🇪🇸 Texto a Voz en Python 📢

 ¡Bienvenido al proyecto de Texto a Voz en Python!
 Este es un convertidor de texto a voz desarrollado en Python utilizando la biblioteca gTTS (Google Text-to-Speech).
 Permite a los usuarios ingresar texto y escuchar la pronunciación en voz humana. Útil para crear audiolibros personalizados, enviar mensajes de voz y más. 🎙️📚